tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 ## Results and Plots specific of gene set PRS analyses

 ### Competitive P-value calculation
-An important aspect when calculating gene set based PRSs is the type of test used for association.
-When only one region of the genome is considered, self-contained and/or competitive tests can be performed.
+When only one region of the genome is used to calculate PRSs (for example a gene set or a pathway PRSs), self-contained and/or competitive tests of association can be performed.

 The null-hypothesis of self-contained and competitive test statistics is diﬀerent:
-- **Self-Contained** - None of the genes within the gene-set are associated with the phenotype.
+- **Null-hypothesis for self-contained test** - None of the genes within the gene-set are associated with the phenotype.
-- **Competitive** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene set.
+- **Null-hypothesis for competitive tests** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene set.

-In a self-contained test, a bigger gene-set will have a higher likelihood of having a significant P-value from self-contained test, which is not desirable.
-Therefore, competitive P-values are also calculated to account for gene set size.
+Importantly, in a self-contained test, a bigger gene-set will have a higher likelihood of having a significant P-value from self-contained test, which is not desirable.
+Therefore, competitive P-values should be calculated to account for gene set size.

----
-> ❓ What command allows the calculation of the competitive P-value calculated?
->
-> ❓ Why is it important to calculate these permutations in gene set analyses?
----

 ---
 >